 THE HOME DEPOT LAUNCHES ONLINE CAREER ASSISTANCE PROGRAM TO SUPPORT TRANSITIONING MILITARY SERVICE MEMBERS

-ATLANTA, July 25, 2023 /PRNewswire/ -- The Home Depot®, the world's largest home improvement retailer, launched the first online guided version of MISSION TRANSITION, a series of courses aimed at providing U.S. service men and women with knowledge and resources to help them successfully transition into the civilian workforce.
+ATLANTA, July 25, 2023 /PRNewswire-HISPANIC PR WIRE/ -- The Home Depot®, the world's largest home improvement retailer, launched the first online guided version of MISSION TRANSITION, a series of courses aimed at providing U.S. service men and women with knowledge and resources to help them successfully transition into the civilian workforce.

 About 200,000 service members leave the military each year.
 But according to Pew Research Center, only one-in-four veterans say they had a civilian job lined up after they left the military.